Rakata

-Rakata (/rəˈkɑːtə/ rə-KAH-tə), also called Greater Krakatau, is a partially collapsed stratovolcano on the Indonesian island of Krakatoa (Krakatau) in the Sunda Strait between the islands of Sumatra and Java.
-Standing 813 m tall, it was the largest and southernmost of three volcanoes that formed the island Krakatoa (the others being Danan (volcano) and Perboewatan) and the only one not totally destroyed in the 1883 eruption.
+Rakata (/rəˈkɑːtə/ rə-KAH-tə), also called Greater Krakatau, is a partially collapsed and uninhabited stratovolcano on the Indonesian island of Krakatoa (Krakatau) in the Sunda Strait between the islands of Sumatra and Java.
+Standing 813 m tall, it was the largest and southernmost of three volcanoes that formed the island of Krakatoa (the others being Danan (volcano) and Perboewatan) and the only one of the volcanoes not totally destroyed in the 1883 eruption.
 Rakata is the last remnant of the original island prior to its destruction.
 However, Rakata did lose its northern half in that eruption, leaving just its southern half.
 The exposed cliff is quite striking visually, partially of a large exposed dike terminating in a large lenticular extrusion at the middle of the almost vertical cliff.
 The feature has been called "the Eye of Krakatoa."

 Etymology

 Because the words Rakata and Krakatau are the same in Indonesian, both names are used interchangeably, leading to confusion in languages which distinguish between the two words.
 In geological usage, Krakatau is the island and Rakata is the main volcanic cone on that island.
 But Krakatau is also used for the volcanic edifice as a whole, including all four islands (Krakatau, Anak Krakatau, Verlaten and Lang) of the Krakatoa Archipelago.
 Before 1883 (and in many of the eruption reports), Rakata was just referred to as "the Peak (of Krakatau)."